Coko-Foundation/Kotahi/README.md

 - From the shell in the main directory: `yarn install` to install all the Node packages.
 - From the shell: `docker-compose up` _Do not do this if you do not have a .env file!_
-- In case following error message is dispayed during execution of `docker-compose up` db-pagedjs_1    | 2022-08-02 14:17:42.683 UTC [29] FATAL:  database "pagedjs_dev" does not exist pagedjs_1 | error: Error while running migrations: database "pagedjs_dev" does not exist Execute the `docker-compose up` once again, in case same error occurs then execute `docker system prune`
+- In case following error message is dispayed during execution of `docker-compose up` db-pagedjs_1 | 2022-08-02 14:17:42.683 UTC [29] FATAL:database "pagedjs_dev" does not exit
+  pagedjs_1 | error: Error while running migrations: database "pagedjs_dev" does not exist Execute the `docker-compose up` once again, in case same error occurs then execute `docker system prune`, and execute `docker-compose up` once again.

 - Point your browser at [http://localhost:4000](http://localhost:4000) – you should see an empty "recent publications" page.
 - Click **Dashboard** in the upper right.